Plate Girders

 Why Use Plate Girders?

-• Customization: The designer can optimize the cross-section by choosing specific web depth, web thickness, flange width, and flange thickness independently to precisely match the required moment and shear capacities at every point along the span.
+• Customization: The designer can specify the web depth, web thickness, flange width, and flange thickness independently to precisely match the required moment and shear capacities at every point along the span.

 • Efficiency: Material is placed exactly where it is needed.
 For example, thicker or wider flanges can be used at midspan where bending moments are highest, while thinner flanges are used near supports.
 The web can be kept extremely thin to save weight.